GoogleCloudPlatform/cluster-toolkit/modules/file-system/pre-existing-network-storage/README.md

 storage.
 This script will fail if the specified `local_mount` is already being used by another entry in `/etc/fstab`.

-When mounting to a Slurm resource, a `vm_instance`, or a `batch-job-template`, both of these steps are automatically handled with the use of the `use` field.
+Both of these steps are automatically handled with the use of the `use` command in a selection of HPC Toolkit modules.
+See the [compatibility matrix][matrix] in the network storage doc for a complete list of supported modules.

+[matrix]: ../../../../docs/network_storage.md#compatibility-matrix

 ## License